MeherRushi/FlowSentryX/README.md

 Provide guidance on how to use the framework:

 1. Command-line options and arguments.

+   - After installation of the framework.
+Run the script

 2. Configuration files if applicable.
 3. Example usage scenarios.